reisanar/dsba-capstone-profiles/project_descriptions.md

 - Student 2

 This project aimed to... (include data sources used, make sure to mention the tools you used the most in your project, relevant links, main findings/products)

+###Undergraduate Completion Rates:  Jarrod Merriman

+The purpose of this project is to build a model to predict the completion rate of undergradute students at universities who complete their degree in four years or less than four years.
+The data being used is the [CollegeScoreCard dataset](https://collegescorecard.ed.gov/data/) from the U.S. Department of Education.
+The predictive model will be built using the tool [Weka](https://www.cs.waikato.ac.nz/ml/weka/).